codefellows/seattle-code-301n24/facilitator/final-exam/assessment/README.md

 Each application is intended to be operated and tested independently, while also working together.

-- The server, written in express, when started, will be the API that the react application uses for data retrieval and storage
+- The server, written in express, will be the API that the react application uses for data retrieval and storage.

 ## Feature Tasks

-- Fix the bug in the server
+- Fix the bugs in the server.
-- Fix the bug in the client
+- Fix the bugs in the client.
-- Add **DELETE** functionality on both the server and client
+- Add **DELETE** functionality on both the server and client.
-  - The client app has a "Delete Button" that is there but is not wired up.
+  - The client app has a "Delete Button" that is there but not wired up.
 Wire it up.
-- Change the styling of the items list
+- Change the styling of the items list.

 ### The API Server

 Located in the `/server` folder, this is an express server designed to perform CRUD (Create, Read, Update, Delete) operations on a mongo/mongoose data model: `items`.
-Note that this server does not require you to install or configure MongoDB, it will take care of that for you.

 > However, this server is broken.
-Your task is to fix the bugs.
+Your task is to fix the bugs and add the missing features.

 How will you know that you've found them all?
 The tests will all pass!

+**Note:** this server does not require you to install or configure MongoDB, that will be handled automatically.

 #### Server: Running the tests

-- Make sure the server is NOT running
+- Make sure the server is **NOT** running.
-- From the root directory of the server in the terminal, run the command `npm test`
+- From the root directory of the server in the terminal, run the command `npm test`.
-- You should receive a list of the tests that are passing and failing just like you have seen in your code challenges
+- You should receive a list of the tests that are passing and failing just like you have seen in your code challenges.

 #### Server: Getting Started

-- Create an empty private repo on GitHub
+- Create an empty private repo on GitHub.
-- Invite your instructor to the repo
+- Invite your instructor to the repo.
 - Connect it to your server directory:
   - run `git init`
   - run `git branch -M main`
   - run `git remote add origin <url-of-the-repo-you-just-created>`
   - A/C/P

-- Install your dependencies
+- Install your dependencies.
-- Run the tests
+- Run the tests.
   - with the server turned off run the command: `npm test`
-- A "bug" is defect or missing feature.
+- A "bug" is a defect or missing feature.
 Find the bugs and fix them - 20 POINTS
   - You will know you have found the bugs when the tests all pass
 - Deploy to Heroku - 5 POINTS

 #### Server: Notes

 - You may inspect the tests, but do not change them.
 - Once you have this working, keep it running.
-The React app will be using it to save and retrieve data
+The React app will be using it to save and retrieve data.
 - If you are using an Apple device with the M1 chip and you get an error message about the Mongo Memory Server, you may need to run the following command in your terminal shell before attempting to run the final exam server:
 `export MONGOMS_DOWNLOAD_URL=https://fastdl.mongodb.org/osx/mongodb-osx-ssl-x86_64-4.0.25.tgz`